-23.2.4 NSW legislation
+23.2.3 NSW legislation

-As described above, the EPBC Act provides for the development and implementation of management plans for World Heritage properties, which describe aspects of the Greater Blue Mountains Area and how it would be managed.
-The NSW Government, through the NSW Department of Planning and Environment (Environment and Heritage Group) is responsible for the day-to-day management of the GBMA.
+The EPBC Act provides for the development and implementation of management plans for World Heritage properties, which describe aspects of the Greater Blue Mountains Area and how it would be managed.

+The NSW Department of Planning and Environment (Environment and Heritage Group) manages the GBMA.
 The GBMA is protected and managed primarily under the following State legislation: